markdias/myai-notes/README.md

 1. Finish writing or expanding a note so that it contains the Markdown you want to share.
 2. Click "📢 Publish Note" to add it to the Published Notes drawer.
 If you change the note later, the button switches to "📢 Update Published" so you can refresh the published version, or cancel and choose to unpublish it entirely.
 3. Open the 📰 Published Notes drawer to skim snippets of the notes you have explicitly published.
-Click any card to replace the editor with a full, read-only view of the published Markdown, then use the ⬅️ Back button to resume editing.
+Click any card to replace the entire workspace (sidebar and editor) with a full, read-only view of the published Markdown, then use the ⬅️ Back button to resume editing.

 ### Regenerating a section